5.00 out of 6 votes

 - Mid-range department stores: 30-60% on core items, with some categories hitting 70%+ on clearance

-- Premium and luxury retailers: 20-40% off, occasionally hitting 50% during promotional windows
+- Premium and luxury retailers: 20-40% off, occasionally touching 50% during promotional windows

 - Online-only retailers: 10-70% depending on the brand and category, with the deepest cuts on slow-moving inventory

-Some stores take a different approach entirely.
-Kohl’s layers Kohl’s Cash rewards on top of sale prices – so if you spend enough to earn Kohl’s Cash, your effective discount goes deeper.
+Kohl’s runs a slightly different model.
+Kohl’s Cash rewards stack on top of sale prices, so if you’re buying enough to earn it, your effective discount runs deeper than the headline number.
 JCPenney runs periodic flash cuts within the broader sale window.
-Worth knowing before you decide where to shop first.
+It’s worth knowing that before you decide where to start.

 💡